rgl/jenkins-vagrant/README.md

 * Create Freestyle project job.
 * Create Pipeline job.
 * Create Multibranch Pipeline job.
-* Add a Ubuntu Linux slave node.
+* Add a Ubuntu Linux agent node.
-* Add a Windows slave node.
   * With docker.
+* Add a Windows agent node.
+  * With docker.
   * With enabled long path support on the OS and chocolatey.
   * With [MSYS2](https://github.com/msys2/msys2/wiki/MSYS2-introduction) to be able to use the `Execute shell` build step.
     * See the [example-execute-shell-windows](https://jenkins.example.com/job/example-execute-shell-windows) job.
-* Add a macOS slave node.
+* Add a macOS agent node.

 **NB** If you are new to Groovy, be sure to check the [Groovy Learn X in Y minutes page](https://learnxinyminutes.com/docs/groovy/).